 What is a Corneal Transplant?

-A corneal transplant, also known as a corneal graft, or as a penetrating keratoplasty, involves the removal of the central portion (called a button) of the diseased cornea and replacing it with a matched donor button of cornea.
+A corneal transplant, also known as a corneal graft, or as penetrating keratoplasty, involves the removal of the central portion (called a button) of the diseased cornea and replacing it with a matched donor button of the cornea.
 Corneal grafts are performed on patients with damaged or scarred corneas that prevent acceptable vision.
 This may be due to corneal scarring from disease or trauma.

 What is a Cornea Specialist?